HoneyBearCodes/UrbanStride/README.md

 - Backend: Node.js, Express.js
 - Frontend: HTML, CSS, EJS, JavaScript
 - Database: MongoDB with Mongoose ODM
-- Additional Tools: Stripe, PDFKit, SendGrid
+- Additional Tools: Stripe, PDFKit, Nodemailer, and many more!

 ## More Functionalities 🤩

 - Users can create an account using their email.
 They will receive a welcome email once the account is successfully created.
 - They can use the same email to reset their password.
-A password reset link will be provided in that email, which will be valid for only 1 hour.
+A password reset link will be provided in that email, which will be valid for only 3 hours.
 - They can create a product that they want to sell, and it will be listed on the Products page.
 An authenticated user can perform edit and delete operations only on the products that belong to that user.
 - An authenticated user can also add products from the Product page to their cart.
 And later, they can also buy it.
 They'll be redirected to the payment page where they can enter their credit card details (don't enter your real credentials, use the dummy credentials that are provided [**here**](https://github.com/AmaaelTyrneaMitore/UrbanStride?tab=readme-ov-file#simulating-payments-to-test-stripe-integration-)) and as soon as the transaction completes, they are redirected to the Orders page.
 - And there they can also download the order receipt which will be generated on the fly.